nobohan/responsive-webmap/README.md

 * use the class navbar-fixed-top for this map and set height=100% to most of the tag.
 The general layout using bootstrap was inspired from <http://esri.github.io/bootstrap-map-js/demo/jquery/maps.html>

 ### Collapsible panel:
-* the div panel was set a `position:absolute`, starting at `bottom: 0px`.
+* The div panel was set a `position:absolute`, starting at `bottom: 0px`.
 * Alternatively, use `top: 50px`.
+* Therefore, 2 OPTIONS:
+ * collapsible by height: in map.js: `$('div#panel').css('height','30px');`
+ * collapsible by width: `$('div#panel').css('width','30px');

 * The height of the div panel was calculated as  `calc(100% - 50px)`, where 50px is the height of the navbar.
 I did not reach to keep the `height : 100%`.
 I tried to add `padding-top: 50px` but this does not change the height of the panel, only the position of the panel content.

+* The collapsible behaviour is triggered by the `collapsePanel()` function, using jquery functions.
 * The collapsible behaviour is made by changing the width of the div panel from `300px` to `30px` OR the height from `calc(100% - 50px)` to `30px`.
-* The collapsible behaviour is triggered by the `collapsePanel()` function, using jquery functions.
-* The panel content (`div#panelContent`) is hidden when the panel is collapsed through the css property opacity using a transition effect, because the transition effect cannot work with the css property display.
+* The panel content (`div#panelContent`) is hidden when the panel is collapsed through the css property `opacity` using a transition effect, because the transition effect cannot work with the css property `display`.

-* Therefore, 2 OPTIONS:
- * collapsible by height: in map.js: `$('div#panel').css('height','30px');`
- * collapsible by width: `$('div#panel').css('width','30px');`
+* For mobile view, the `#collapseBtn` is hidden and is replaced by another button: `#collapseBtnXs`.
+* For mobile view, another function is used: `collapsePanelXs()` `

 ### Positionning of openlayers controls:
 * put the ol-zoom at the bottom-right of the map: